RetroPie/RetroPie-Docs/docs/FAQ.md

 ### Why does shut down and reboot take ages?

 Previous to RetroPie 3.4, there was an issue whereby EmulationStation was terminated on reboot/shut down, rather than shut down 'cleanly'.
 This has now been fixed, so every time you reboot/shut down EmulationStation rewrites all metadata about your roms, so that play counts, last-played dates, etc., are saved.
 This has the side-effect of the causing the whole process to take longer, relative to how many ROMs you have.
 MAME/FBA ROMs can often form the bulk of libraries, so it might be helpful to remove clones by [rebuilding your set with a custom parent-only DAT](https://github.com/retropie/retropie-setup/wiki/Managing-ROMs).

+### Why aren't my in-game saves working properly?

+All retroarch emulators use the same method to save to your .srm or SRAM.
+The default behavior is to only write to your srm file upon a clean exit back to emulationstation.
+This is done by default with the exit hotkey start+select.
+If the game happens to completely freeze or crash, it's likely that you will lose in-game progress even after saving.

+Besides using save states, one optional method you can use to prevent this accidental loss in progress is the autosave_interval setting.
+This setting can be changed in `/opt/retropie/configs/all/retroarch.cfg` either with the terminal, Configure Retroarch / Launch RetroArch RGUI under `settings->saving`, or Edit RetroPie/RetroArch configurations under `Manually edit Retroarch configurations`.
+Once autosave_interval is set to equal a number of seconds, retroarch will automatically write your save data to the srm file every interval of that number of seconds.